 Minister launches 24×7 channel ‘Doordarshan Assam’

-Assam gets its own Doordarshan channel on Tuesday as Union Minister for Information and Broadcasting Prakash Javadekar launched Doordarshan Assam, a 24-hour dedicated channel for the State, via video conferencing from New Delhi.
+India’s Assam state got its own Doordarshan channel on Tuesday as Union Minister for Information and Broadcasting Prakash Javadekar launched Doordarshan Assam, a 24-hour dedicated channel for the State, via video conferencing from New Delhi.

 “The channel is a gift to people of Assam and this channel will cater to all sections of the population of Assam and will be immensely popular,” he said at the launch.